Ilhmrmdhnn/Project-Auto-Machine-Learning/README.md

 - **Identify the best model**: The automated model selection process helps users find the most suitable machine learning model for their specific task.
 - **Deploy models easily**: The ability to download trained models allows users to easily deploy them in their applications.

-## GitHub Repository
+## Note

-The code for this Streamlit app is available on GitHub.
-You can find the repository at [link to repository].
+This is a basic implementation of an AutoML app.
+You can further enhance it by adding features like:

 - **Hyperparameter tuning**: Automatically tune hyperparameters for the selected model.
 - **Model evaluation**: Provide more detailed evaluation metrics for each model.